reframejs/reframe/docs/contributing.template.md

   Going deep brings invaluable lessons on many levels.
 - Opens new doors.
   <br/>
-  Being a maintainer of a widely-used open source project is highly regarded by companies, startups, investors, etc.
+  Being a open source developers is highly regarded by companies, startups, investors, etc.
   <br/>
   That **should not** be your primary reason.
 - Jobs